USRSE/usrse.github.io/_posts/2022-11-21-vws-rse-cop-summary.md

 creating a formally-defined CoP at Sandia National Laboratories.

 At their inaugural meeting, they started by asking the question, “Who is the intended audience?”
-Because RSE looks different across different organizations, to start a CoP off right it’s important to understand the intended audience.
+Because RSEng looks different across different organizations, to start a CoP off right it’s important to understand the intended audience.
 To determine this, they asked questions to the meeting attendees such as: What careers are representative within your organization?
 How can you cast a wide